Spicy Garlic Tofu: 20 Minute Recipe! - The Woks of Life

 This spicy garlic tofu is quick and easy to throw together, taking just 10 minutes to cook.
 It’s and really tasty over rice, with a side of stir-fried greens.

 It’s sort of a variation on mapo tofu, a popular Sichuan dish.
 Garlic is the star in this version, however, and it’s also on the milder side.
-(We use sweet hoisin sauce in addition to spicy bean sauce.)
+(We use sweet hoisin sauce in addition to spicy bean sauce, and don’t use Sichuan peppercorns.)
 It’s also easier to make!

 While we originally published this recipe in June 2013, we decided to bring it up to 2021 standards!
 We’ve re-tested and rephotographed it, and added metric measurements.
 Enjoy!